Many couples have never been married before and are not sure what to expect. Don't worry - it's easy!

 - Vows - your promises to one another

 - Exchange of rings

 - The kiss - usually the grand finale!

-- Signing of official register and certificates by Bride, Groom and two witnesses (usually takes a few minutes so consider playing music and/or serving drinks)
+- Signing of official register and certificates by the newlyweds and two witnesses (usually takes a few minutes so consider playing music and/or serving drinks)

 - Presentation of marriage certificate

 - Introduction of married couple

 - Walking down the aisle